aleksir/fswatch/README.md

 ## fswatch.c

-This is a small program using the Mac OS X FSEvents API to monitor a directory.
+This is a small program using the Mac OS X FSEvents API to monitor a directory and kernel queues to monitor individual files.
-When an event about any change to that directory is received, the specified shell command is executed by `/bin/bash`.
+When an event about any change to that directory or file is received, the specified shell command is executed by `/bin/bash`.

 If you're on GNU/Linux,